HamzaHassanain/Leetcode_SQL_50_Study_Plan/README.md

 ### How is this repository organized?

 This repository is organized in the same way as the study plan.
-Each folder in this repository corresponds to a a set of questions in the study plan.
-Each folder of those contains folders for each question in the set.
-Each question folder contains a README.md file that contains solution for the question.
+Each folder in this repository corresponds to a set of questions in the study plan.
+Each folder contains folders for each question in the set.
+Each question folder contains a README.md file that contains the solution for the question.

 The <code>README.md</code> is organized in the following way: